Jabalia: Post-1948

 During the early months of First Intifada on 27 March 1989 Fares S'aid Falcha, aged 50, was beaten by Israeli soldiers.
 He died 3 weeks later in the Makassed Hospital.
-A report was compiled by the Military Police Investigators and details passed on to the Chief Military Prosecutor.
+A report was compiled by the Military Police Investigators and details were passed on to the Chief Military Prosecutor.

-In late 2006, Jabalia was the scene of mass protests against airstrikes on militants' homes.
+In late 2006, Jabalia was the scene of mass protests against airstrikes on homes.
 Israel contacted the residences of several Hamas members who launched missiles at Israeli civilians from the houses, warning them of an airstrike within the next 30 minutes.
 Neighbors responded by forming a human shield and successfully stalled the demolition.
 In 2021, seven people were killed by a Hamas rocket.